-VIVA!’s six choirs offer members, ages four through adult, the opportunity to achieve artistic excellence through innovative education in a singer-centered, collaborative choral community, featuring youth mentoring programs and the TD Bank Group Inclusion Program.
+VIVA!’s six choirs offer members, ages four through adult, the opportunity to achieve artistic excellence in a singer-centered, collaborative choral community, featuring the Choral Mentoring and Leadership Program and the TD Bank Group Inclusion Program.

 Founded in 2000 by Carol Woodward Ratzlaff in response to widespread cuts to public school arts programs, 2018-19 marks VIVA!’s 19th season as a downtown family of choirs.